ivansurif/azure-terraform-data-pipeline/README.md

 - An **App Registration** needs to be created in Azure Active Directory.
 Copy and set it's ID in GitHub Secret `ARM_CLIENT_ID`.
 Create a Secret and set its value in GitHub Secret `ARM_CLIENT_SECRET`.

+<mark>This App Registration needs to be set as Owner of the Subscription in order to be able to manage resources.</mark>

 - A **Service Principal** which is automatically created by Azure when creating an App Registration.